This page brings you news and information regarding scams, phishing and other such topics.

 There is no point arguing with them, just HANG UP.

-DO NOT use any contact information that they may try to give you.
+DO NOT USE any contact telephone number(s) that they may try to give you.

-NEVER alow anybody inside your house if you are not expecting them.
-If you are unsure, ask them to produce their company's identity card and telephone the company to confirm their identity and the reason that they are here.
+NEVER ALLOW ANYBODY INSIDE YOUR PROPERTY if you are not expecting them or don't know them.
+Ask them to produce their company's identity card and telephone the company to confirm their identity and the reason that they are here.
 If they are genuine, they will not mind your doing so.

-MAKE SURE THAT THEY STAY OUTSIDE OR IN FULL SIGHT, WHILST YOU ARE TELEPHONING THEIR COMPANY.
+MAKE SURE THAT THEY STAY OUTSIDE WHILST YOU ARE TELEPHONING THEIR COMPANY and SHUT YOUR DOOR.